Hover over the buttons to see the contents of each page.

 Approximate Constellation% Increases assume Lisa as an On-field Aggravate DPS.

-Lisa recovers 2 Energy for every opponent hit while holding Violet Arc (Skill).
+Lisa regenerates 2 Energy for every opponent hit while holding Violet Arc.

 A maximum of 10 Energy can be regenerated in this manner at any one time.